-Jerez, world headquarters for sherry, is surrounded by vineyards of chalky soil, producing Palomino grapes that have funded a host of churches and noble mansions.
+Jerez, world headquarters for sherry, is surrounded by vineyards of chalky soil, producing palomino and Pedro Ximénez grapes that have funded a host of churches and noble mansions.
 Names such as González Byass, Domecq, Harvey, and Sandeman are inextricably linked with Jerez.
 The word "sherry," first used in Great Britain in 1608, is an English corruption of the town's old Moorish name, Xeres.
 Both sherry and thoroughbred horses (the city was European Capital of Horses in 2018) are the domain of Jerez's Anglo-Spanish aristocracy, whose Catholic ancestors came here from England centuries ago.
 At any given time, more than half a million barrels of sherry are maturing in Jerez's vast aboveground cellars.

 When there was every reason in the world to stay away and see the ruins, one woman traveled to Greece to get to work.More